-Contextual Consideration Relevant Information Acuity of need for treatment of individual patients based on the severity of the condition being treated For many patients with HOCM, the burden of disease can be very severe.
-In addition to exertional symptoms and the risk of sudden cardiac death, patients with HOCM also face anxiety, depression, concerns about activities of daily living and social activities.
+Contextual Consideration Relevant Information Acuity of need for treatment of individual patients based on short-term risk of death or progression to permanent disability For many patients with symptomatic HOCM, the burden of disease can be very severe.
+In addition to exertional symptoms and the risk of sudden cardiac death, patients with HOCM also face anxiety, depression, concerns about activities of daily living and social events.
 There is uncertainty about the extent to which exercise can increase risk of sudden cardiac death for HOCM patients, and guidelines have shifted over time, leading to uncertainty and confusion among HOCM patients about optimal self-care.
 Since patients often have electrocardiograms and echocardiograms that mimic other conditions, including acute myocardial infarction and hypertensive heart disease, misdiagnosis is common and patients with HCM and HOCM often have frustrations with the health care system.
 Magnitude of the lifetime impact on individual patients of the condition being treated Patients with symptomatic HOCM are often at points in their lives when they are making important life choices regarding education, work, and raising families, which could provide benefits over and above the improvement in QALYs calculated in the model.
+The fear of death given the potential of malignant ventricular arrythmias is often present throughout life, causing a large burden to patients.
+Patients also report lifelong grief related to life decisions made because of fear of HCM-related complications.